DeelakaDias/Preventing-Mechanism/README.md

 # FAG-TFT - Frequency Aware Gated Temporal Fusion Transformer

-A machine learning system for predictive maintenance using time-series forecasting, applied to industrial sewing machines - built as part of my undergraduate thesis at IIT.
+A deep learning system for predictive maintenance using time-series forecasting, applied to industrial sewing machines.

 ## 🔍 What it does
 The system works in two stages: